sbnguah/MedStatsBook/_book/R-Data-Types.md

 [1] TRUE
 ```

-Next, we ask if the husband is greater than or equal to 45 years
+Next, we ask if the husband is more than or equal to 45 years

 ```r